Students are required to take a minimum of 60 credits beyond the B.A./B.S.:

 Both before and after advancement to candidacy, all students are expected to participate in advanced courses and research forums.
 Specifically, all students who have not yet advanced to candidacy are required to enroll in at least one advanced seminar at the 3-credit level per semester; all students who have advanced to candidacy and are in sustaining status are required to register for one advanced seminar at the 0-credit level per semester.
 All students are expected to participate in other research forums related to the student's area of specialization (e.g., departmental colloquia, brown bag or lab meetings).

 The final requirement for admission to candidacy is the acceptance of the Dissertation Prospectus.
 Before the Fall semester of their fourth year, each student must choose a dissertation director, form a dissertation committee, and submit a Dissertation Prospectus for approval.
-The dissertation director must hold a primary appointment in the Department of Linguistics or be approved by the Committee on Graduate Studies.
+The dissertation director must hold a primary appointment in the Department of Linguistics and Cognitive Science or be approved by the Committee on Graduate Studies.
 There must be at least three other members, chosen by the student, that are acceptable to the dissertation director, one of whom must be outside the student's major area.
-At least 50 percent of the committee members must have primary appointments in the Department of Linguistics.
-In all cases the committee must be approved by the Chair of the Linguistics Department.
+At least 50 percent of the committee members must have primary appointments in the Department of Linguistics and Cognitive Science.
+In all cases the committee must be approved by the Chair of the Department of Linguistics and Cognitive Science.
 Any changes to the committee after it has been formed must also be approved by the Department Chair.

 The dissertation committee will meet with the student to examine the proposal and the qualifications of the student to carry out the proposed research.
 The results of this review will be acceptance into candidacy or a re-examination to be held at a later date to be determined by the dissertation director.
 The committee may also require further course work if deficiencies are found.